Blog

 For pulmonary arterial hypertension, the dose of tadalafil is 40 mg daily.

-Regardless of what you’re treating, tadalafil should be taken around the same time each day — unless, of course, it’s being used as needed.
+Tadalafil should be taken as prescribed by your healthcare provider, usually at the same time each day — unless, of course, it’s being used as needed for erectile dysfunction.

 Tadalafil Side Effects